 The segmentation of the peer groups is based on four key factors:

-• Focus – Is the product focused on and typically used for operational planning (e.g., sales & operations planning, HR planning, production planning, etc.), financial planning and consolidation or business intelligence and analytics?
+• Focus – Is the product focused on and typically used for planning, budgeting and forecasting (e.g., finance, sales & operations, HR, etc.), financial consolidation or business intelligence and analytics?

 • Specialization – Is the vendor a performance management/planning specialist or a business software generalist, offering a broader portfolio of enterprise software for a variety of business requirements?